isc-projects/kea/platforms.rst

    is running.
 This is an optional dependency; Kea can be built without RADIUS support.

 -  Kea provides a NETCONF interface with the kea-netconf agent.
-This Kea module is built optionally and requires Sysrepo software when used.
+This Kea module requires Sysrepo software when used.
 Building Kea with NETCONF support requires many dependencies to be installed, which are described in more detail in :ref:`netconf-install`.
+This is an optional dependency; Kea can be built without NETCONF support.

+-  To sign and verify DNS updates, Kea DDNS server uses GSS-TSIG and requires MIT Kerberos 5 or Heimdal libraries.
+The dependencies required to be installed are described in more detail in :ref:`gss-tsig-install`.
+This is an optional dependency; Kea can be built without GSS-TSIG support.